vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-what-is-graph-studio.md

 - RPM-based.
 You can deploy Studio with RPM and connect it to Nebula Graph.
 For more information, see [RPM-based Studio](../deploy-connect/st-ug-deploy.md).

-- tar-based.You can deploy Studio with tar and connect it to Nebula Graph.
+- tar-based.
+You can deploy Studio with tar and connect it to Nebula Graph.
 For more information, see [tar-based Studio](../deploy-connect/st-ug-deploy.md).

-The functions of the three release versions are the same and may be restricted when using Studio.
+The functions of the three released versions are the same and may be restricted when using Studio.
 For more information, see [Limitations](../about-studio/st-ug-limitations.md).

 ## Features